1950 FIFA World Cup final round

 The final round of the 1950 FIFA World Cup took place from 9 to 16 July 1950.
 The final round consisted of Brazil, Spain, Sweden, and Uruguay.
-The winner of the final round was declared champions of the World Cup.
+The winners of the final round were declared winners of the World Cup.

 Uruguay won the tournament, defeating hosts Brazil in the decisive match for their second World Cup title.

 Qualified teams

 The top placed team from each of the four groups qualified for the final round.

 Standings

 Matches

 All times listed are local time.